-1. If not already done, identify and document the appropriate contacts in the various agencies
+1. Provide an ongoing review to update and document the appropriate contacts in the various agencies.

-- 2. Make initial contact with those agencies that the Town is not currently engaged - 3.
-Verify that the various agencies have the current Town of Bellefonte contact information - 4.
-When appropriate, establish periodic meetings with the agencies to exchange information
+- 2. Make initial contact with those agencies that the Town is not currently engaged. - 3.
+Verify that the various agencies have the current Town of Bellefonte contact information. - 4.
+When appropriate, establish periodic meetings with the agencies to exchange information.